-Tolulope DARAMOLA, Nigeria, obtained his BSc degree from the Federal University of Technology Akure, Nigeria, in 2008, and within 5 years established an environmental initiative called Carbon Sink Development.
+Tolulope DARAMOLA, Nigeria, obtained his BSc degree from a relatively unknown University in Nigeria in 2008, and within 5 years established an environmental initiative called Carbon Sink Development.
 He served as President of the International Forestry Students Association (IFSA), and as a member of the Governing Council of the Commonwealth Forestry Association, among other things.
 He became a member of UNFF Major Groups as a representative of the Youth Major Group, showing an analytical mind and a disposition and ability to work with all types of people (scientists, indigenous people representatives, government officials and NGOs).